zengliwei/magento2_email/README.md

 # SMTP module for Magento 2

-Use SMTP to send emails.
+- Add SMTP method for sending emails.
+- Rebuild transport builder and transport model and make it easier to add attachment

 ## Installation